 Reliable Test Case Generation with AI

-Join a practical 2 hours live online workshop that teaches you how to guide LLMs like Claude Code, Codex CLI, Gemini CLI, and others to write smarter, more effective Ruby tests using proven design techniques.
+Join this live workshop that runs for two hours.
+I show you how to guide Claude Code, Codex CLI, Gemini CLI, and other LLMs to write sharp Ruby tests with proven design techniques.

 Led by Lucian Ghinda